-MMC UK Pension Fund, in November 2016, the Company and the trustee agreed to a funding deficit recovery plan for the U.K. defined benefit pension plans.
-A new agreement was reached with the trustee in fourth quarter of 2019 based on the surplus funding position at December 31, 2018.
+For the MMC U.K. Pension Fund, excluding the JLT section, an agreement was reached with the trustee in the fourth quarter of 2019 based on the surplus funding position at December 31, 2018.
 Under the agreement no deficit funding is required until 2023.
-The funding level will be re-assessed during 2022 to determine if contributions are required in 2023.
-As part of a long-term strategy, which depends on having greater influence over asset allocation and overall investment decisions, in November 2019 the Company renewed its agreement to support annual deficit contributions by the U.K. operating companies under certain circumstances, up to GBP 450 million over a seven-year period.
+The funding level will be re-assessed during 2022, as part of the December 31, 2021 actuarial valuation, to determine if contributions are required in 2023.
+As part of a long-term strategy, which depends on having greater influence over asset allocation and overall investment decisions, in November 2019 the Company renewed its agreement to support annual deficit contributions by the U.K. operating companies under certain circumstances, up to £450 million over a seven-year period.